 I had cancer – a US-based website which provides advice for living life after cancer by way of many articles written by cancer survivors, a forum to chat with other survivors plus lots and lots of tips and advice.

 Life After Cancer – is a London based organisation which “offers a gentle, safe space for you to explore what your life after cancer looks like.
 We offer individual support through one-to-one coaching, group workshops and support groups, helping you to get from where you are now, to where you want to be.
 Our spaces are created by trained coaches, all whom have experienced their own personal cancer journey.”
 Some services are free whilst others incur a charge.
+Their online hub is full of helpful information to help you love forward after cancer.

 The wonderful Younger Breast Cancer Network (YBCN) on Facebook has a special ‘moving on’ group that you can join when you finish treatment.
 Within this (closed, private) group you can chat to other women who are in exactly the same position as you.
 It is a place to air concerns, worries, questions whilst also providing others with support and sharing stories.
 Sara is a member of this group and says it is fab.